Crime in Italy: Organized crime

-Sexual Violence and Human Trafficking
+Sexual Violence

-Italy exhibits a comparatively lower per capita rate of rape in comparison to several advanced Western countries within the European Union.
-Based on police authority data, there is a notable disparity in the rate of sexual assaults per 100,000 inhabitants between the Northern and Southern regions of Italy.
-In 2009, Lombardy and Emilia Romagna reported the highest rate of sexual offenses per 100,000 inhabitants (9.7).
-Trailed closely by Trentino Alto Adige and Tuscany (9.5), as well as Piedmont and Liguria (8.6).
-Umbria documented a rate of 8.4 incidents.
-Major Southern regions such as Sicily (6.8).
-Calabria (6.5), Apulia (6.2) and Campania (6.0) were comparatively safer within the national territory.
-Notably, Friuli Venezia Giulia, stood as an exception among the Southern regions in terms of lower reported rates.
+Italy has a lower per capita rate of rape than most of the advanced Western countries in the European Union.

+According to Police authorities data, the rate of sexual assaults per 100,000 inhabitants is significantly higher in the Northern region than in the Southern ones.
+In 2009, Lombardia and Emilia Romagna were the regions with the highest rate of sexual offences per 100.000 inhabitants (9.7); followed by Trentino Alto Adige and Tuscany (9.5); Piedmont and Liguria (8.6); Umbria (8.4).
+In this respect, all major Southern regions like Sicily (6.8); Calabria (6.5); Apulia (6.2); Campania (6,0) were the safest in the national territory, with the only exception of Friuli Venezia Giulia (5.1) in the North.

 Financial Crime and Corruption

 Calisto Tanzi was an Italian businessman and convicted fraudster.
 He founded Parmalat in 1961, after dropping out of college.
-Parmalat collapsed in 2003 with a €14bn ($20bn; £13bn) hole in its accounts in what remains Europe's biggest bankruptcy.
+Parmalat collapsed in 2003 making it Europe's biggest bankruptcy.

-Fraud stands as a pervasive issue within Italy's social framework, manifesting across various sectors of the economy since the nations inception in 1861.
-Prominent instances of financial deceit, such as the Parmalat collapse in the early 21st century and the Lockheed bribery scandal in the 70s, underscore the breadth of this problem.
+Fraud is a major contributor to Italy's crime rate, with some level of fraud appearing in all sectors of the economy since the country's founding in 1861.
+Notable cases of financial fraud include the collapse of Parmalat in the early years of the 21st century, and the Lockheed bribery scandal in the 1970s.